Journals of the FOUNDATION PHOTOGRAPHY black and white

 Tax included.
 Shipping calculated at checkout

-The STIFTUNG PHOTOGRAPHIE schwarzweiß is committed to the preservation, development and dissemination of analogue black-and-white photography.
+The STIFTUNG PHOTOGRAPHIE schwarzweiß is committed to the preservation, development, and dissemination of analogue black-and-white photography.

-In memory of the "Edition Photothek", the PHOTOGRAPHIE black and white Journal series is published in booklet format, with exclusively analogue black and white photographs.
-Each journal shows a theme or presents the work of a photographer.
-Great importance is attached to the design, the material used and the printing (duplex tone).
-This keeps analogue photography in the present.
+In commemoration of the "Edition Photothek," the PHOTOGRAPHIE black-and-white Journal series is published in booklet format, featuring exclusively analog black-and-white photographs.
+Each journal explores a theme or presents the work of a photographer.
+Great emphasis is placed on design, materials used, and printing (duplex printing).
+This keeps analog photography in the present.

 Christian Klant – Wet Plate Portraits